About Jesse Lyn Stoner

 So if you only have a picture of the end result and you're not also illuminating your purpose, your reason for existence, the why, and this is at an organizational level.
 It's also true for individuals if you have a vision, for example, if you want to lose weight, you can create an image of the end result, and that will help you lose weight.

-“There’s a difference between a vision and a goal.
-A goal is short-term, it’s a milestone along the way.
-But a journey is toward the vision.”
+"There's a difference between a vision and a goal.
+A goal is short-term, it's a milestone along the way, but the journey is toward the vision".

 But Jesse, do you think just having a vision and asking the question Why is enough?
 Are there any other factors that play into this?